jahahjahajaha/discord-channel-deleter-bot/README.md

 ### Key Features

 - 🗑️ **Bulk Channel Deletion** - Select which channels to keep and delete the rest in one operation, perfect for server cleanup
+- 👑 **Role Cleanup** - Select which roles to keep and delete all others to streamline server permissions
+- ✏️ **Message Clearing** - Quickly clear up to 100 messages at once from any channel with proper permission checks
 - 📋 **Multi-Type Support** - Works with all channel types including text, voice, categories, forums, and announcements
-- 🔄 **Persistent Selections** - Channel selections are saved as you work and persist between navigation
+- 🔄 **Persistent Selections** - Selections are saved as you work and persist between navigation
 - 📱 **Mobile Compatible** - Works perfectly on Discord mobile - manage your server from anywhere
 - 👥 **Administrator Only** - Commands are restricted to users with administrator permissions for security
-- 🚀 **Optimized Performance** - Fast operations even on servers with hundreds of channels
+- 🚀 **Optimized Performance** - Fast operations even on servers with hundreds of channels or roles
-- 📊 **Activity Logging** - Detailed operation logs to track all channel management activities
+- 📊 **Activity Logging** - Detailed operation logs to track all management activities
-- 🌈 **Intuitive UI** - User-friendly interface with clear visual indicators and type filtering
+- 🌈 **Intuitive UI** - User-friendly interface with clear visual indicators and filtering options

 ## 📸 Screenshots